NucleoFusion/cruise/SECURITY.md

 ## Reporting Vulnerabilities

-If you discover a security issue, please report it by emailing [maintainer email or security contact] or by opening a private GitHub Security Advisory.
+If you discover a security issue, please report it by contacting the mentors or by opening a private GitHub Security Advisory.
 When reporting, please include:

 - A description of the vulnerability
 - Steps to reproduce (if possible)